 My writing has been divided between fiction and academic legal publications, though since I retired from my academic post a few years ago it has focused completely upon fiction.
 My early fiction was mainly science fiction, or general fiction with a speculative element, but more recently the emphasis has shifted to crime and general fiction.

 As well as short stories and other works, I have written 8 novels.
 The first 3 are ’prentice efforts which are better remaining buried, although the first of them did make it into print in a German translation in 1985.
-Four of the others have been published and the fifth is due to appear in 2019.
+The other five have been published (see below).

 Five of the novels, and also the magazine Mind Boggling Science Fiction, have their own web pages.